duxsco/gentoo-installation/docs/post-boot_configuration.md

 ### 12.3.2.
 Kernel Rebuild

-Rebuild the unified kernel image to contain the changes for measured boot:
+Rebuild the unified kernel image to integrate the changes for measured boot:

 ```shell
 emerge -at --oneshot \